conveyal/analyst-server/docs/api.md

 deactivated.
 I'd recommend   not doing analysis on those days anyhow.)
 So 25200 is 7 AM (7 hours * 60 minutes/hour * 60
 seconds/minute = 25200) and 32400 is 9 AM.

-`bannedRoutes` specifies routes that should not be used by this request.
-It is formatted as `agencyid_routeid` using the entities from the GTFS feeds.
-Be aware that this is currently affected by [OTP issue 1755](https://github.com/opentripplanner/OpenTripPlanner/issues/1755), which means that all routes take on the ID of the first agency in their feed.
+`scenario` specifies modifications on top of the graph that should be made prior to performing this request.
+A scenario has a numeric ID and textual description (which are immaterial for this discussion) and a list of modifications.
+A modification has a `type` parameter and then a number of additional parameters depending on the type specifying how it should be applied.
+The various types of modifications are described below.

 The remainder of the parameters are documented in the [OTP API documentation](http://dev.opentripplanner.org/javadoc/master/org/opentripplanner/profile/ProfileRequest.html).
 They